Safe Haskell | None |

 A program that interacts with multiple different users by responding to their pointer and keyboard events.

-The arguments to this function are similar activityOf, except that:
+The arguments to this function are similar activityOf

-1. A first argument, a Number gives the desired number of players.
+gives the desired number of players. - The

-2. The change function receives an extra argument telling which player intiated the event.
+function receives an extra argument telling which player intiated the event. - The

 The activity will always begin with a "lobby", where players can create new games or join existing games with a code.
 Once the desired number of players have joined, the activity will begin.